October 6, 2016

-That's why the Home Instead Senior Care® network, the international caregiving company with more than 900 locations in 15 countries, has issued a disaster safety preparation checklist to help prepare your senior parent for the possibility of natural disasters.
+That's why the Home Instead Senior Care® network, the international caregiving company with more than 1,000 locations in 12 countries, has issued a disaster safety preparation checklist to help prepare your senior loved one for the possibility of natural disasters.

-"Because some older adults have physical and other limitations, we know that a weather emergency can leave many families unprepared to help a senior react quickly to ensure their safety," said Jeff Huber, President and Chief Operating Officer (COO) of the Home Instead Senior Care network.
+"Because some older adults have physical and other limitations, we know that a weather emergency can leave many families unprepared to help a senior react quickly to ensure their safety," said Jeff Huber, President and CEO of the Home Instead Senior Care network.

 "That's why the sooner the better for families to talk with their senior loved ones and begin preparing in advance for any kind of emergency that could threaten their health or safety.
 Consider this checklist as you help your older adult get ready:

 - Tune in.
 Contact the local emergency management office to learn about the most likely natural disasters to strike your area.
 Stay abreast of what's going on through your local radio or television.